Theo Todman's Web Page - Notes Pages

 - This used to involve listening on my iPod while walking to and from the station, when exercising down the gym, or in the car to and from music lessons.
 Now these opportunities have gone.
 I discovered the opportunity of using Ling Language Learning on my iPhone when walking Henry the dog, which has been quite transformative.
 Unfortunately, Henry had to be put down at the end of September 2022 and there was an intermission until April 2023 by which time our new puppy Bertie was old enough not to require constant attention.

-- A problem with this approach is that it doesn’t lead to much grammatical understanding – for this, reading and careful study is required.
+- A problem with this approach – learning while walking the dog – is that it doesn’t lead to much grammatical understanding.
+For this, reading and careful study is required.

 - Other reasons for bothering with languages are that Classical Greek, Hebrew and maybe Syriac, Arabic and Latin should be of use in my theological studies, and Brazilian Portuguese, Turkish and Thai are important with family-members as native speakers.